 Name Principal Occupation and Biography Philip J. Scherman FCPA, FCA, Mr. Scherman is a chartered accountant and currently serves on the board IC.D of Mullen Group Ltd. and The Calgary Foundation.
-Mr. Scherman was an engagement partner at KPMG from 1982 to 2012 for public and priva energy and energy service entities.
+Mr. Scherman was an engagement partner at KPMG from 1982 to 2012 for public and private energy and energy service entities.
 Mr. Scherman also served on the KPMG Canada Board of Directors for six years.
 Mr. Scherman is a member of the Canadian and Alberta Institutes of Chartered Accountants and was awarded the Fellow of the Chartered Accountants designation.

-Name Principal Occupation and Biography Burton J. Ahrens Burt Ahrens is the President of the Edgehill Corporation, a diversified venture capital company with a bias towards energy and energy-related investments.
-Mr. Ahrens was Co-Manager of USIR Capital LLC, an opportunistic growth-oriented hedge fund and the Chairman of Edgehill Select group, LLC, the sponsor of an umbrella trust that has registered and listed seven sub-funds on the Dublin Stock Exchange.
-Mr. Ahrens was a founder and President of Oil Fields Systems Corp., which in 1985 was acquired by Snyder Oil Corporation and its publicly traded affiliate, American Oil Fields, PLC.
-He was also Chairman of Perkins Drilling Company, then the largest drilling company in Ohio at the time of its sale in December 1980.
-Mr. Ahrens is or has been a director of several public and private corporations including Blackbird Energy.
-A graduate of Cornell and Yale Law School, where he was an editor of the Yale Law Journal, Mr. Ahrens practiced law with Cravath, Swaine & Moore and was founding Senior Partner of Feit & Ahrens.
-Kyle D. Kitagawa, CPA Kyle Kitagawa brings over 30 years of experience in commodity trading, equity investing, and structured finance in energy and energy intensive industries.
-Prior to April 2003, he held senior executive positions in a global energy trading and capital corporation.
-Currently, Mr. Kitagawa serves as Chairman of Zargon Oil & Gas Ltd. and Managing Director of North River Capital Corp.
+Name Principal Occupation and Biography Burton J. Ahrens Mr. Ahrens has been the President and Chief Executive Officer of Edgehill Corporation since 1992, is the former Co-Manager of USIR Capital LLC and was formerly a director on the board of Blackbird Energy Inc. Mr. Ahrens was a founder and President of Oil Fields Systems Corp. and wa also the Chairman of Perkins Drilling Company.
+Mr. Ahrens has been director of several public and private corporations and was the founding Senior Partner of the law firm, Feit & Ahrens.
+He was an editor of the Yale Law Journal and on the Executive Committee of the Yale Law School.
+Kyle D. Kitagawa, CPA Mr. Kitagawa is an independent businessman and has been a corporate director since March 2003.
+Mr. Kitagawa currently is Chairman of Zargon Oil & Gas Ltd. and managing director of North River Capital Corp.
+Prior thereto, Mr. Kitagawa was President and Chief Executive Officer of Enron Canada Corp.
+Mr. Kitagawa has previously sat on the board of directors for Coral Hill Energy Ltd., Advanced Mobile Power Systems, LLC, Espri Exploration Ltd., Ferus Trust, Independent Energy Ltd., Invasion Energy Inc., Livingston Energy Ltd., Papier Masson Ltee., ProspEx Resources Ltd. and Wave Energy Ltd. Mr. Kitagawa is a member of the Chartered Professional Accountants of Alberta.
 He holds a Master of Business Administration degree from Queen's University, a Bachelor of Commerce from the University of Calgary and is a Chartered Professional Accountant.
-D. Michael G. Stewart Michael Stewart is a corporate director.
-He also serves on the Boards of Directors of TransCanada Corporation and its subsidiary TransCanada Pipelines and Pengrowth Energy Corporation.
-Prior thereto, Mr. Stewart held several positions at Westcoast Energy Inc. (Westcoast") from 1993 to 2002 when Westcoast was acquired by Duke Energy Corporation.
-The positions Mr. Stewart held at Westcoast and its subsidiary and affiliate companies included Executive Vice President, Business Development of Westcoast, responsible for the development of Westcoast's power, international and major new projects; President of Westcoast Energy International Inc.; Chairman of Westcoast Power Inc.; Chairman of the Management Committee of Maritimes & Northeast Pipeline Limited Partnership; and Co-Chief Executive Officer of Foothills Pipelines Ltd. Before joining Westcoast Mr. Stewart held a number of executive positions with companies involved in the energy, fertilizer and sulphur businesses.
+D. Michael G. Stewart Mr. Stewart has been a corporate director and principal of Ballinacurra Group since March 2002.
+Mr. Stewart also serves on the Boards of Directors of TransCanada Corporation and its subsidiary, TransCanada Pipelines Limited and Pengrowth Energy Corporation.
+Prior thereto, Mr. Stewart held several executive positions with Westcoast Energy Inc. and its affiliates.
+Before joining Westcoast Energy Inc. in 1993, Mr. Stewart held a number of executive positions with companies involved in the energy, fertilizer and sulphur industries.
 Mr. Stewart graduated from Queen's University with a Bachelor of Science degree in Geological Sciences.
 He is a member of the Institute of Corporate Directors and the Association of Professional Engineers and Geoscientists of Alberta (non-practicing).